 2. Choose a solid structure.

 Audiences want speeches that have a clear, simple, logical structure.
 A solid speech structure helps the audience see the parts of our presentation.
 The most effective persuasive speeches follow a problem-solution-benefit-action pattern.
-This structure brings your audience into a journey.
+This structure brings your audience on a journey.
 They can see their transformation.

 There are also other patterns we can use.
 Cause and effect.
 Definition.
 Classification.
 Inductive.
 Deductive.
 Comparative advantage.
 Elimination.
 You can study each approach and find out how each can help you deliver persuasive speeches.